McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/PermutationallyReducedStateSpace.md

 </div>

 Takes subsets of the stored permutations.
 This function is subject to change as the held structure of the permutations changes.
 Since permutation structure is stored like a direct product to maintain equivalence class relations we index from the bottom out, i.e. asking for `take_permutations(i, j)` will give you the states where the original state was `i` and the first product was in `j`
+- `:returns`: `_`
+    >
 - `p`: `Any`
-    >No description...
-- `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.PermutationallyReducedStateSpace.take_subspace" class="docs-object-method">&nbsp;</a>
 ```python